- HazMat Spills

 - Tornado Watch: Tornadoes and severe thunderstorms are possible in the Watch area.

-- Tornado Warning: A tornado has actually been sighted somewhere in the warning area and more tornadoes are possible.
+- Tornado Warning: A tornado has actually been sighted, or indicated on radar somewhere in the warning area and more tornadoes are possible.

 - Fujita Scale: A scale for evaluating tornado severity based on damages.
 The following is a table reflecting the Fujita Scale: